-Willie Wood is Head of Energy and Infrastructure, United States and Global Head of Latin America Development.
+Willie Wood is Head of Energy, United States, the US Head of Energy & Infrastructure Disputes and Head of our Latin America disputes practice.
 He is also a member of Norton Rose Fulbright's Global Supervisory Board.

 Willie concentrates his practice on the defense and prosecution of US and international commercial, business litigation and arbitration cases, with an emphasis on energy industry matters.